RESIDENTIAL LIGHT DISPLAYS

 3848 Rivers Run Trace NW, Acworth, GA

-Lights of Joy – Have a holly jolly holiday season when you visit Lights of Joy, a contestant in the ABC’s Great Light Fight this season.
+Lights of Joy – Have a holly jolly holiday season when you visit Lights of Joy, a contestant in the ABC’s Great Light Fight.
 This residential display’s most prominent feature is the lighting of the landscape.
 There are over 140 trees dripping with lights (one tree has over 23,000 lights in it)!
 The house and many sections of the yard display are synchronized to music on 99.1 FM.
 Visitors are encouraged to park across the street at the Influencers Church and walk to see the lights starting December 1.

 1510 Ben King Road NW, Kennesaw, GA